 +Alzheimer's Reading Room

-Test Your Memory for Alzheimer's Dementia (5 Best Self Assessment Tests)
+Editor Note: If you are looking for additional self assessment tests for Alzheimer's visit the following page -- Test Your Memory for Alzheimer's Dementia (5 Best Self Assessment Tests).

 The Mini-Cog is a simple diagnostic test that can be carried out by an individual.
 It can be used if you are concerned about mild cognitive impairment, dementia, or Alzheimer's.
 However, if the results are suspicious, the test should be replicated by a physician or doctor specialist.